 On the annual GMS, the shareholders have to elect the board of directors and the revision committee, approve the auditor, approve the annual report and the annual accounting (financial) report (unless this matter is referred to the competence of the board of directors of the company).
-Apart from these matters, the annual GMS can consider other issues included into the agenda of the annual GMS.
+Apart from these matters, the annual GMS can consider other issues included on the agenda.

-The extraordinary GMS can be held under the decision of the board of directors, upon demand of the revision committee, auditor of the company or shareholders being owners of no less than 10% of shares of the company as of the date of submission of the demand to the company.
-The extraordinary GMS shall be held within 50 days from the date of submission to the company of the demand on holding an extraordinary GMS.
+The extraordinary GMS can be convened by the board of directors, upon demand of the revision committee, auditor of the company or shareholders who own no less than 10% of shares of the company as of the date of submission of the meeting demand.
+The extraordinary GMS shall be held within 40 days from the date of submission to the company of the demand on holding an extraordinary GMS; in some cases this term might be prolonged to 75 days.

-Some of the matters referred to the competence of the GMS may be adopted by the majority of votes of shareholders (such as the determination of the number of members of the board of directors, establishment of executive body of the company etc.), whereas certain matters require a super majority approval (75% of votes), such as: the introduction of changes into the charter of the company; reorganisation of the company; and other matters provided by the JSC Law.
+Some of the matters referred to the competence of the GMS may be adopted by the majority of votes of shareholders (such as the determination of the number of members of the board of directors, establishment of the executive body of the company, etc.), whereas certain matters require a super majority approval (75% of votes), such as: the introduction of changes into the charter of the company; reorganisation of the company; and other matters provided by the JSC Law.